 - Tufts in Ghana (fall or spring)

 - Tufts in Hong Kong (spring)

-- only open to Tufts students

 - Tufts in Japan (full year or spring)

-- Tufts in London - LSE (full year) - only open to Tufts students
+- Tufts in London - LSE (full year) – Only open to Tufts students.

-- Tufts in London - QMUL (full year, fall, or spring) - only open to Tufts students
+- Tufts in London - QMUL (full year, fall, or spring) – Only open to Tufts students.

-- Tufts in London - RHUL (full year or spring) - only open to Tufts students
+- Tufts in London - RHUL (full year or spring) – Only open to Tufts students.

-- Tufts in London - University of the Arts London (full year, fall, or spring) - only open to Tufts students
+- Tufts in London - University of the Arts London (full year, fall, or spring) – Only open to Tufts students.

-- Tufts in London - UCL (full year, fall, or spring) - only open to Tufts students
+- Tufts in London - UCL (full year, fall, or spring) – Only open to Tufts students.

 - Tufts in Madrid (full year, fall, or spring)